dotnet/corert/Documentation/botr/type-system.md

 ### DefType (NoMetadataType, MetadataType)

 `DefType` represents a value type, interface, or a class.
 While most instances of `DefType` will be of children of `MetadataType` (a type that is based off of some concrete metadata describing the type in full), there will be scenarios where full metadata is no longer available.
 In those cases, only restricted information (such as the number of bytes occupied by the instance of the type on the GC heap, or whether the type is a value type) is available.
 It is important that the type system is able to operate on such types.
-E.g. it should be possible for a type with restricted metadata to be a base type for a type with full metadata and the field layout algorithm should be able to compute the field layout of such type.
+E.g. it should be possible for a type with restricted metadata to be a base type for a type with full metadata and the field layout algorithm should be able to compute the field layout of such a type.

 ### GenericParameter